limegimlet/covid_dataviz/index.md

 ### What are the restrictions?

-The possible restrictions are determined by the alert level in your area:
+The possible restrictions are determined by the alert level in your area.
+(Descriptions in French)

-(In French: to be translated shortly.)

 #### Alerte